 - Mathematics, science, foreign languages and bilingual education teachers

-- Attorney in a federal public or community defender organization
+- Federal public or community defender attorneys

-- Employee of a Head Start educational program
+- Head Start educational program employees

-- Staff member for a state-regulated child care program
+- State-regulated child care program employees

-- Your school closed before you completed your program
+- School closed before your program’s completion

 Student Loan Discharge Options